yguenduez/raw-ffi-iOS/readme.md

 cargo build --release --target aarch64-apple-ios-sim
 ```

+will build the static libraries for the iOS arm64 arch (simulation).

 If you want you can also create static libs for the
 `aarch64-apple-ios` or `x86_64-apple-ios` targets.

-will generate static `*.a` files, which can be added as static libraries in the `Build Phase`
+Those static libraries `*a.` should be added as static libraries in the `Build Phase`
 for the Xcode project.
+Here only one is necessary, as only the name is important (which is the same for all configurations).

-The paths have to be added to the `Library Search Path` in the Xcode `Build Settings`
+The paths have to be added to the `Library Search Path` in the Xcode `Build Settings`.
+At best use different paths for the different architectures in configs (arm64/arm64-sim/x86_64 and Debug/Release),
+so the correct static lib `*.a` are fetched.

+But as mentioned - the static library has only be added once - for the name.

 # Create Bridging Header

 Also bridging headers are needed, so it can be used in Xcode.
 Therefore, add a `Objective-C Bridging Header`.
-Create a simple header with the same C signature, as the `#[no_mangle]` annotated functions.
+Create a simple header with the same C signature like the `#[no_mangle]` annotated functions.

-A bridging header can be dead simple as this
+A bridging header can be dead simple as this one:

 ```C
 #ifndef FfiBridge_h